Finding the best travel camera has been something of a never-ending quest of mine over the years.

 Compact cameras at this price point usually struggle with auto-focus, especially those with zoom lenses.
 Thankfully, the Canon G9 X Mark II is surprisingly fast to acquire focus on both static and moving subjects.

-As I mentioned at the start of the review, auto-focus speed was a primary concern for me when compiling this list of the best travel cameras.
-Many cameras have excellent image quality, but have slow auto-focus, so I left them out of this review.
+As I mentioned at the start of the review, auto-focus speed was a primary concern for me when compiling this list.
+Many cameras have excellent image quality but have slow auto-focus, so I left them out of this review.

 The Canon G series has been a long-time favourite of amateur photographers, and the Canon G9 X Mark II is a solid travel camera at an affordable price.

 In image quality stakes, it definitely can’t keep up with the others on this list, but it’s still more than adequate for the average family holiday.
 The zoom lens also offers great flexibility for those who are too lazy to move their feet…!

 Haven’t got time to read through all my recommendations?
 Here’s the long and short of it:

 📸 Only got $500 to spend?
 Get this renewed Sony a6000 with 16-50mm Power Zoom.